Kefauver–Harris Amendment: Background

-Kefauver first gained interest in this legislation and had background knowledge in the issues in the pharmaceutical industry because he once was a member on the U.S. Senate and Antitrust Subcommittee, where his role was to oversee companies to ensure they weren't taking advantage of their consumers, such as by overcharging them.
+Senator Estes Kefauver first gained interest in this legislation and had background knowledge in the issues in the pharmaceutical industry because he once was a member on the U.S. Senate and Antitrust Subcommittee, where his role was to oversee companies to ensure they weren't taking advantage of their consumers, such as by overcharging them.
 During his time in the U.S. Senate and Antitrust Subcommittee, it was known that pharmaceutical companies were overpricing their drugs, produced false advertisements, and the drug industry didn't have enough regulations.

 The amendment was a response to the thalidomide tragedy, in which thousands of children were born with birth defects as a result of their mothers taking thalidomide for morning sickness during pregnancy.
 The bill by U.S. Senator Estes Kefauver, of Tennessee, and U.S. Representative Oren Harris, of Arkansas, required drug manufacturers to provide proof of the effectiveness and safety of their drugs before approval.
-The majority of the tragic birth defects that occurred were in other countries because Thalidomide had not been approved for use in the United States.
-However, samples were distributed to physicians in the US and 17 birth defects were attributed to its use.
-Frances Oldham Kelsey was the FDA reviewer who refused to approve Thalidomide for use.
+The majority of the tragic birth defects that occurred were in other countries because Thalidomide had not been approved for use in the United States by the FDA at the time the tragedy came to light.
+However, samples were distributed to physicians in the US, and 17 birth defects were attributed to its use.
+It is entirely possible that the drug would have been approved for use in the United States if not for the efforts of the FDA drug reviewer, Dr. Frances Kelsey, who used strategic red tape in existing legislation to hinder the approval process.

 It introduced a "proof-of-efficacy" requirement for the first time.
 In addition, the Amendment required drug advertising to disclose accurate information about side effects and efficacy of treatments.
 Finally, cheap generic drugs could no longer be marketed as expensive drugs under new trade names as new "breakthrough" medications.